mofosyne/arduino-gameboy-printer-emulator/README.md

 ## Building the Arduino Gameboy Printer Emulator from scratch

 Use an arduino Nano/Uno and wire the gameboy link cable according to the pinout shown below.
-Do not destroy old genuine gameboy link cables for this purpose, there is plenty new cables you can purchase online.
+Do not destroy old genuine gameboy link cables for this purpose, there is plenty new cables you can purchase online. **SIN and SOUT are crossed within the cable, so trust your multimeter and try inversing them if the device does not work at first try.**

 Else if you have a 3D printer, you can use a [Game Boy DMG-01 Link Port plug for dupont jumper wire](https://www.thingiverse.com/thing:4685189) by Marko Štamcar from Slovenian Computer Museum, created as part of a retro tech exhibition.